How to Apply

 No Graduate Assistant should be assigned to work that is primarily clerical or housekeeping.
 Although any project may have clerical elements, appropriate graduate projects also require higher-level skills such as decision-making, judgment, analysis, and evaluation.

 In addition, the Graduate Assistant is not to be a personal assistant to a faculty member's duties.
 The student should never be asked or assigned to babysit, run personal errands, or work on projects for which the faculty member is being paid outside of the university.
 Faculty members should not ask graduate assistants who are not assigned to them to perform substantial time-consuming tasks.
 Service tasks should always be assigned by the faculty member to whom the assistant is assigned.

 The State of Missouri requires all teaching assistants who do not have English as their native language to pass an oral English examination documenting that they are ready for teaching at the level of instruction required for the assignment.
-The Center for Academic Development administers the test.
+The Languages and Cultures department administers the test.

 Graduate students may hold one of three academic appointments: Graduate Teaching Assistant, Graduate Research Assistant, or Graduate Instructor.
 The Graduate Assistant title is newly established and is used for graduate students working in non-academic areas but with duties relevant to their degree program.
 You may apply for Graduate Teaching Assistantships or Graduate Research Assistantships using the Application for Teaching Assistantship or Research Assistantship form.

 Departments are responsible for GAs' stipends.
 They may differentiate the stipends by the student's status (e.g. master's, doctoral, first year, or experienced), position, and the hours of work required by the assistantship.